 How long will I remain on the CERP program once I’m approved?

 Once approved for the Texas COVID-19 Electricity Relief Program, you can remain on the program through August 31, 2020.
-Initially, the program was set to expire on July 17.
-(The PUCT extended the program in a vote in their open meeting on July 2.)

 During that time, your electricity provider cannot disconnect your electricity for non-payment.
 However, unpaid bills will continue to accrue.